nfmccrina/tuxedocat/README.md

 divide [depth]: Similar to perft, but prints a list of the root moves and how many of the perft branches originate from each move.

-test: Runs a small suite of unit tests.

 ## Logging